 - 10.1 Officers are politically neutral and must be seen to be so.
 They serve the whole Council and not a political group.
-However, it is recognised that from time to time there will be occasions, particularly on major policy matters, when it is in the Council's interests that a political group should receive the professional advice of officers on a specific matter. - 10.2 Officers cannot be required to attend party group meetings.
+However, it is recognised that, from time to time, there will be occasions, particularly on major policy matters, when it is in the Council's interests that a political group should receive the professional advice of Officers on a specific matter. - Officers cannot be required to attend party group meetings.
 Any request for an officer to attend a party group meeting should be directed to the Chief Executive or relevant Director and indicate the subject upon which information and/or advice is to be sought.
-If the Chief Executive or Director is of the opinion that it would be inappropriate for there to be an officer attendance, his/her decision shall be final.
-If officer attendance is appropriate, the Chief Executive or Director shall determine which officers should attend.
-Normally it would not be appropriate to request any officer to attend other than the Chief Executive, a Director, Assistant Director or Head of Service. - 10.3 If an officer does attend a political meeting the following points should be borne in mind:- - officer support must not extend beyond providing information and advice in relation to matters of Council business.
+If the Chief Executive or Director is of the opinion that it would be inappropriate for there to be an Officer in attendance, his or her decision shall be final.
+If Officer attendance is appropriate, the Chief Executive or Director shall determine which Officers should attend.
+Normally it would not be appropriate to request any Officer to attend other than the Chief Executive, a Director, Assistant Director or Head of Service. - 10.3 If an Officer does attend a political meeting, the following points should be borne in mind:- - Officer support must not extend beyond providing information and advice in relation to matters of Council business.
 Officers must not be involved in advising on matters of party business.
-Both Members and officers should refrain from any conduct which could lead to the political impartiality of officers being seriously called into question - political group meetings, whilst they form part of the preliminaries to Council decision making, are not empowered to make decisions on behalf of the Council.
-Conclusions reached at such meetings do not therefore rank as Council decisions and it is essential that they are not interpreted or acted upon as such - officers may at their discretion decline to disclose exempt information - any advice given to a political group will be treated with strict confidentiality by the officers concerned and will not be accessible to any other political group.
+Both Members and Officers should refrain from any conduct which could lead to the political impartiality of Officers being seriously called into question - political group meetings, whilst they form part of the preliminaries to Council decision-making, are not empowered to make decisions on behalf of the Council.
+Conclusions reached at such meetings do not, therefore, rank as Council decisions and it is essential that they are not interpreted or acted upon as such - Officers may, at their discretion, decline to disclose exempt information - any advice given to a political group will be treated with strict confidentiality by the Officers concerned and will not be accessible to any other political group.
 It is acknowledged, however, that information upon which any advice is based will, if requested, be available to all political groups

-- it must not be assumed by any political group or Member that an officer is supportive of any policy or strategy developed because of that officer's assistance in the formulation of that policy or strategy - officers must respect the confidentiality of any political group discussions at which they are present in the sense that they should not relay the content of any such discussion to another political group - where officers provide information and advice to a political group meeting in relation to a matter of Council business, it should be understood that the officers have a duty to provide all necessary information and advice to a relevant decision making body of the Council whenever the matter in question is considered - special care needs to be exercised by officers involved in providing information and advice to political group meetings where there are non Members of the Council present.
-Persons who are not elected Members will not be bound by the Code of Conduct for Members, in particular the provisions relating to the Confidentiality of Information.
-For this and other reasons officers may not be able to provide the same level of information and advice as they would to a Members only meeting
+- it must not be assumed by any political group, or Member, that an Officer is supportive of any Policy or Strategy developed because of that Officer's assistance in the formulation of that Policy or Strategy - Officers must respect the confidentiality of any political group discussions at which they are present in the sense that they should not relay the content of any such discussion to another political group - where Officers provide information and advice to a political group meeting in relation to a matter of Council business, it should be understood that the Officers have a duty to provide all necessary information and advice to a relevant decision-making body of the Council whenever the matter in question is considered - special care needs to be exercised by Officers involved in providing information and advice to political group meetings where there are non-Members of the Council present.
+Persons who are not elected Members will not be bound by the Code of Conduct for Members, in particular, the provisions relating to the Confidentiality of Information.
+For this, and other reasons, Officers may not be able to provide the same level of information and advice as they would to a Members only meeting